chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 * Core domain: the most important subdomain of your organization.
 This is what differentiate your company from the competition in terms of business features.
 This is the domain where an organization will invest most of its energy and resources.
-* Supporting subdomains: this is a subdomain where the organization should invest in terms of development effort because there isn’t an existing software solution that covers the business needs.
+* Supporting subdomain: this is a subdomain where the organization should invest in terms of development effort because there isn’t an existing software solution that covers the business needs.
 Anyway this subdomain is not as important as the Core Domain from a strategical point of view.
 This is way this kind of development are usually outsourced to external companies in order to avoid putting too much effort and resources on it.
-* Generic subdomains: this kind of subdomains includes needs where a software solution is already available to be purchased without the needs for any development efforts.
+* Generic subdomain: this kind of subdomains includes needs where a software solution is already available to be purchased without the needs for any development efforts.

 ![Type of DDD subdomains (credits “DDD distilled” by V. Vernon)](../images/posts/ddd-subdomains.jpg)